Xoteotl (MH877v)

 Stephanie Wood

-It is unclear why, when there was a range of possible signs for teotl, the tlacuilo would use tetl instead, unless perhaps there was some concern about the clergy balking at the non-Christian use of teotl.
-In many different glyphs, one will find tetl used for teotl.
+It is uncertain if the flower plays a semantic or a phonetic role here.
+The meaning of the name might be something unrelated to flowers, such as something about a foot (xo).
+There is another example in this collection (as of March 2026) of xochitl serving as a phonetic syllable, xo-.
+It is also unclear why, when there was a range of possible signs for teotl, the tlacuilo would use tetl instead, unless perhaps there was some concern about the clergy balking at the non-Christian use of teotl.
+Actuallly, in many different glyphs, one will find tetl used for teotl.

 Stephanie Wood